ethz-coss/LLM_voting/EULER.md

 CMAKE_ARGS="-DLLAMA_CUBLAS=on" pip install 'llama-cpp-python[server]==0.2.64'
 ```

+Alternatively, we can skip using `llama-cpp-python` and use the [`llama-server`](https://github.com/ggerganov/llama.cpp/tree/master/examples/server) directly:

 ## Model Location
-Models are currently stored in `/cluster/project/gess/coss/projects/LLMAgent/models`.
+Models are currently stored in `/cluster/work/coss/LLMAgent/models`.
-We recommend creatig a symbolic link to this folder to make accessing the models in the succeeding scripts easy:
+We recommend creating a symbolic link to this folder to make accessing the models in the succeeding scripts easy:
+[!NOTE] `/cluster/work` is optimized for IO operations, which influences how fast the model can be loaded in memory.

 ```
-ln -s /cluster/project/gess/coss/projects/LLMAgent/models models
+ln -s /cluster/work/coss/LLMAgent/models models
 ```

 This will create a `models` folder in the root directory of this LLMagent repository.